7xeh/SpicyLyricTranslate/README.md

 ## Features

 - 🌍 **Translate Button** - Adds a translation toggle to the Spicy Lyrics view controls bar (next to romanize, fullscreen, etc.)
-- 🔄 **20+ Languages** - Supports English, Spanish, French, German, Japanese, Korean, Chinese, and many more
+- 🔄 **100+ Languages** - Supports English, Spanish, French, German, Japanese, Korean, Chinese, and many more
 - 🧠 **Smart Detection** - Automatically skips translation if lyrics are already in your target language
 - 💾 **Caching** - Caches translations for 7 days to reduce API calls and improve performance
+- 📦 **Cache Viewer** - View, manage, and delete individual cached translations
 - ⚙️ **Customizable** - Right-click the translate button to access settings
 - 🔁 **Auto-Translate** - Optionally translate when lyrics load
+- 🔔 **Auto-Updater** - Automatically checks for updates and notifies you when a new version is available
+- ⌨️ **Keyboard Shortcuts** - Press Alt+T to toggle translation quickly

 ## Preview